 Australia has the third largest marine territory of any nation in the world and comprises of around 40 reserves, with a total area of 3.1 million square kilometres of ocean being managed primarily for biodiversity conservation.

 These deeper water national parks are complimented by state parks along the coast.
-There are currently 13 marine parks in Western Australia managed by the Department of Parks and Wildlife.
+There are currently 13 marine parks in Western Australia managed by the Department of Biodiversity, Conservation and Attractions.

 Marine conservation is the protection and preservation of ecosystems in the oceans and seas.
 It focuses on anthropogenic damage caused to marine ecosystems, on restoring damaged marine ecosystems and on protecting vulnerable marine species.